 - our professional services advisers (such as lawyers, accountants and auditors)

-- Sendgrid: this is the system we use to send email notifications from our website, which is needed to ensure that email notifications get to delivered to their intended destination and minimize the chance of them being blocked by spam filters.
+- Sendgrid: this is the system we use to send email notifications from our website, which is needed to ensure that email notifications get to delivered to their intended destination and minimise the chance of them being blocked by spam filters.
 This includes sending you email confirmations where required or requested; for example, if you have requested to download a guide, we will then send you an email containing the guide, or a link to view the guide.
 SendGrid does not store the content of the emails, but information such as your email address, and time the email was sent, which is required for it to perform its functions.